Sufi Festival 2018

-The Sufi Festival 2018 will be held from 13th to 15th February 2017 at the Nagaur fort and on 17th and 18th February at the Mehrangarh fort, Jodhpur.
+The Sufi Festival 2018 will be held from 12th to 15th February 2018 at the Nagaur fort and on 16th to 18th February at the Mehrangarh fort, Jodhpur.
 The Nagaur event is very exclusive and tends to sell out quickly, so if you’d like to be there, we recommend that you book now.
 Use the form at the bottom of the page to get in touch.

 Nagaur was founded in the 4th century BC and its historical significance is closely linked to its geography, as it lay along ancient trade and invasion routes at the edge of the Thar desert.
 Nagaur was also an ancient site of Sufism and the festival here carries forward that heritage in the gorgeous Ahhichatragarh Fort.
 Initially constructed in the early 1100s, it's a beautiful example of Rajput-Mughal architecture, besides being an unbeatable setting for the spiritual experience that the festival offers.

 Click here to see the 2016 festival programme at Nagaur.